 8. Get the best line

-This point isn’t really relevant if you make your March Madness picks on Proline, since Proline odds are the same no matter where you buy your ticket.
+This point isn’t really relevant if you make your March Madness picks on Proline, since you are limited to the odds at the provincial sports lottery where you live.

 But for online sportsbook betting, point spreads and totals are often different at different sportsbooks.

 Ohio State might be a 1-point favourite at Pinnacle Sports, but Sports Interaction – a recreational book which sometimes inflates lines on favourites – may have the Buckeyes as a 3-point favourite.
 If Ohio State wins the game by 2, you’d win at Pinnacle Sports and you’d lose at Sports Interaction.

 The point spreads won’t often differ by a couple points, but even a half-point discrepancy can make the difference between a win and a push or a push and a loss.

 The NCAA tournament betting lines are incredibly tight at this time of year, since oddsmakers have to be on top of their game for the millions of dollars that will be bet on March Madness picks.

 Many times, the game will be decided within a point or two of the spread or total, so make sure you give yourself the best number.
 The only way to do this is to have accounts at several different sportsbooks you can trust with your money.

 9. Consult the experts

 Fortunately, there are NCAA basketball junkies out there who have followed all the conferences since the opening tip of the season and can be a valuable resource when it’s time to make your March Madness picks.